charliemeyer2000/discrete/practice/practice2-2.md

 ## Question 10

-Consider the XOR operator as a relation; that is $R = (x, y) : x \oplus y\$.
+Consider the XOR operator as a relation; that is $R = (x, y) : x \oplus y$.
 Which of the following properties does this relation have (reflexive, symmetric, transitive)?

 * Symmetric